 How we improve access to health

-We aim to prioritize the public health needs of poor and marginalized populations.
-We provide technical and strategic guidance in key areas, coordinate the distribution of donated medicines, promote WHO’s role in partnership involvement, strengthen capacity in countries endemic for these diseases, and leverage the contribution of stakeholders to the elimination and eradication of these diseases.
+We aim to prioritize the public health needs of poor and marginalized populations and provide technical and strategic guidance in key areas; coordinate the distribution of donated medicines; promote WHO’s role in partnership involvement; strengthen capacity country level capacity; and, leverage the contribution of stakeholders to the elimination and eradication of these diseases.